ableinc/pypm/README.md

     ```bash
     pypm update ***package1, package2***
     ```

+# Key
+<sup>1</sup> Any arguments that pip or npm allow can be combined into these command line arguments.
+Defined by adding -a/--arguments and entering arguments as such: [--no-cache, --upgrade].
+NOTE: You MUST surround the arguments in brackets, it will fail it not.

 # Notes
 Documentation is on-going, so refer to examples above for now.

 # Up Next
-1. No cache options when installing.
+1. No cache options when installing. - Done | You may add any arguments that are allowed for pip or npm
 2. Better automation algorithm when generating a new package.json
 3. Possible PyPI easy install